-Place Plans are a powerful tool to promote collaborative action to improve wellbeing and place-making, Whilst Place Plans are non- statutory documents, they support the delivery of Local Development Plan policies and can be adopted as supplementary planning guidance.
+Place Plans are a powerful tool to promote collaborative action to improve well-being and place-making, Whilst Place Plans are nonstatutory documents, they support the delivery of Local Development Plan policies and can be adopted as supplementary planning guidance.

 To be successful, Place Plans will need to link carefully into the preparation and review cycle of Local Development Plans (LDPs).
 Timing of a Place Plan will therefore be an important consideration for a local planning authority.
 Most Place Plans are therefore expected to be prepared with the aim of becoming Supplementary Planning Guidance (SPG).
-As SPG, a Place
+As SPG, a Place Plan can only be adopted once a LDP has been adopted.

-The purpose of a Place Plan is to
+The purpose of a Place Plan is to ...